rktalusani/nexmo-developer/_documentation/audit/overview.md

 * Retrieve a list of Audit events.
 * Retrieve a specific Audit event.

-This example shows you how to get started with the Audit API:
+This example shows you how to get started with the Audit API.
+It will retrieve a list of audit events:

 ```building_blocks
 source: '_examples/audit/get-audit-events'